|

 Posted By: The Atlanta journal-Constitution

-ATLANTA -- Paul Breslin, managing partner of Panther Hospitality and a hotel management teacher at Georgia State University, said the new Mansion on Peachtree and the partially built St. Regis, both in Buckhead, might eventually join the five-star roster.
+ATLANTA -- Paul Breslin, hotel consultant and managing partner of Panther Hospitality (and a hotel management teacher at Georgia State University), said the new Mansion on Peachtree and the partially built St. Regis, both in Buckhead, might eventually join the five-star roster.

 MORE >>